ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-06-03-metaprogrammingi-ruby.markdown

 **7 rules of the Ruby object model**

 > The Ruby object model is a beautiful place,” Bill notes, with a dreamy expres- sion on his face.
 “There are classes, singleton classes, and modules.
-There are instance methods, class methods, and Singleton Methods.
+There are instance methods, class methods, and singleton methods.

 1. There is only one kind of object—be it a regular object or a module.
 2. There is only one kind of module—be it a regular module, a class, or a singleton class.